dhis2/training-docs/content/tracker_use/tg_android_analysis.md

    - Navigate to the TEIs location (than switch back to the original maps display)
    - Change the map layers to show the heatmap and use the satellite view
    - Navigate to your location
-2. RReview data element evolution charts within the Malaria case notification , investigation and response
+2. Review data element evolution charts within the Malaria case notification , investigation and response
    - Search for the TEI Alakazam Malakazama
    - Navigate to the analytics tab
    - Review and explain the chart that is shown